-Information about harassment is available from the following offices: Student Development, Residence Life, Student Affairs, Campus Ministry, Counseling Center, Recreational Sports, Student Health Service, International Education and Public Safety.
+Information about harassment is available from the following offices: Student Development, Residence Life, Student Affairs, Campus Ministry, Counseling Center, Recreational Sports, Student Health Service, International Education and Marquette University Police Department (MUPD).
 The Office of Human Resources may be contacted for counseling and assistance relating to affirmative action issues.
 Anyone with a question or concern about harassment is encouraged to contact one of the above offices for counsel and assistance.

-Harassment complaints about a student should be filed with the Office of Student Development or Public Safety.
+Harassment complaints about a student should be filed with the Office of Student Development or Marquette University Police Department.
 Harassment complaints about an employee (including a student employee) should be filed with the employee’s immediate supervisor.
 If the complaint is with the immediate supervisor, the employee should contact the supervisor’s immediate superior.
 A complaint about a guest or visitor should be called to the attention of the host or the supervisor of the area or event where the concern has arisen.

 The right of confidentiality for any party involved in a harassment incident, including the complainant and the charged, will be respected insofar as it does not interfere with the university’s obligation to investigate allegations of misconduct and to take corrective action where appropriate.